iacobson/ecspanse/guides/tutorial.md

 > - using tags to manage collections of components
 > - using advanced component specs
 > - using component templates
-> - using the auto-emitted component updatd events
+> - using the auto-emitted component updated events

 ### Creating the Resource Template Component

 Template components are used to define the structure for related components.
-It is a guarantee that certain componets will have certain fields in their state.
+It is a guarantee that certain components will have certain fields in their state.

 Together with tags, this is a powerful way to achieve polymorphism in components.